 High-Biodiversity Wilderness Areas (HBWA)

-The IUCN Protected Areas Classification System defines wilderness as “ large areas of unmodified or slightly modified land and/or sea, retaining their natural character and influence, which are protected and managed so as to preserve their natural condition ”.1 The HBWA approach is an adopted priority setting template developed by Conservation International (CI) which refers to 5 of the 24 identified major tropical wilderness areas that hold globally significant levels of biodiversity.2 They are Amazonia, the Congo forests of Central Africa, New Guinea, the Miombo-Mopane woodlands of Southern Africa (including the Okavango Delta), and the North American desert complex of northern Mexico and the Southwestern part of United States of America.
-The intact portion of these areas covers 8,981,000 km2 (76% of their original extent), and 6.1% of the planet’s land area.3
+The High Biodiversity Wilderness Areas (HBWA) approach has been developed by Conservation International (CI).
+HBWAs consist of 5 of the 24 major wilderness areas that hold globally significant levels of biodiversity, as identified by Mittermeier et al (2002).
+1 The 5 HBWAs are Amazonia, the Congo forests of Central Africa, New Guinea, the Miombo-Mopane woodlands of Southern Africa (including the Okavango Delta), and the North American desert complex of northern Mexico and the Southwestern part of United States of America.
+The intact portion of these areas covers 8,981,000 km2 (76% of their original extent), and 6.1% of the planet’s land area.
+2 The geographic boundaries of the HBWAs coincide with the boundaries of several amalgamated WWF ecoregions.

 Conservation International (CI)